KirbyPaint/effects-generator/README.md

 * _Add all effects to all buttons (provided by Forest when he has time)_
 * _Pop-up window displaying the currently rolled effect (change requested by Forest)_
-* _Cleaner design of Fumble art and overall chart art (change requested by KirbyPaint)_

 ## Support and contact details